Non-loose negative torus knots: Introduction

 \subsubsection{Knot Floer homology}

-Throughout the paper we will assume some basic knowledge of the knot Floer homology (as defined in \cite{OSz}); in particular, we will use the minus knot Floer homology of the torus knots.
-Furthermore, we recall that Lisca, Ozsváth, Stipsicz and Szabó in \cite{LOSSz} defined the Legendrian invariant $\mathfrak{L}(L)$ of the null-homologous Legendrian knot $L\subset (Y,\xi)$, lying in the $\HFK^-(-Y,L)$ (so, the knot Floer homology of the mirror image in the case of the ambient manifold being the $3$-sphere).
+Throughout the paper we will assume some basic knowledge of the knot Floer homology (as defined in \cite{OSz,R}); in particular, we will use the minus knot Floer homology of the torus knots.
+Furthermore, we recall that Lisca, Ozsv\'ath, Stipsicz and Szab\'o in \cite{LOSSz} defined the Legendrian invariant $\mathfrak{L}(L)$ of the null-homologous Legendrian knot $L\subset (Y,\xi)$, lying in the $\HFK^-(-Y,L)$ (so, the knot Floer homology of the mirror image in the case of the ambient manifold being the $3$-sphere).
 The invariant is known to be invariant under negative stabilizations, hence giving rise to an invariant of transverse knots, and is multiplied by $U$ by every positive stabilization.
 Furthermore, when the ambient contact manifold has non-vanishing contact invariant (so, for the sphere when we are in the standard contact structure) the invariant is non-vanishing for every Legendrian knot, and so, in particular, it has infinite $U$-order.
-In the overtwisted ambient, however, the invariant always has finite $U$-order, and it might vanish, in particular, it vanishes for all loose knots (and more, for all not strongly non-loose knots, as observed by Stipsicz and Vértesi \cite{SV}).
+In the overtwisted ambient, however, the invariant always has finite $U$-order, and it might vanish; in particular, it vanishes for all loose knots (and more, whenever there is Giroux $2\pi$-torsion, as observed by Stipsicz and V\'ertesi \cite{SV}).
 In \cite{BO}, Baker and Onaran as another measure of the non-looseness suggest the order, defined as the sum of the $U$-torsion orders of Legendrian invariants for the knot and its orientation reverse.
-Finally, we recall from the work of Ozsváth and Stipsicz \cite{OS} that the bigrading of the knot Floer homology group in which the invariant lies can be computed from the classical invariants of the Legendrian knot $L$ as
+Finally, we recall from the work of Ozsv\'ath and Stipsicz \cite{OS} that the bigrading of the knot Floer homology group in which the invariant lies can be computed from the classical invariants of the Legendrian knot $L$ as where $A$ is the Alexander grading and $M$ is the Maslov grading.

-One of the motivating questions for the present study has been to find out whether there are any additional conditions on the Heegaard Floer classes which admit contact interpretation.
-Indeed, in the case of the negative torus knots we prove a strong restriction.
+One of the motivating questions for the present study has been to find out whether all the Heegaard Floer classes admit contact interpretation.

-\begin{thm} For any Legendrian negative torus knot $L$ in any overtwisted structure on the $3$-sphere, the $U$-multiple of the Legendrian invariant $U\cdot\mathfrak{L}(L)$ vanishes. \end{thm}

-Theorem \ref{HFK} will be restated with more details later, as Theorem \ref{thm:invL}, where we specify -- up to equivalence and negative stabilizations -- the Legendrian knots with non-zero invariant.
-For the case of the knots $T_{(2,-2n+1)}$ (see Example \ref{example}), our theorem implies the conjectured non-vanishing of the Legendrian invariants for Legendrian knots presented in \cite[Section 6]{LOSSz}, by Lisca, Ozsv\'ath, Stipsicz and Szab\'o.
-More generally, we will observe (in Corollary \ref{cor:transverse}) that the non-loose transverse knots are characterized by the non-vanishing invariants.